-Successful equity strategies from over 70 U.S. bike share systems
+National scan of equity programs from 70 U.S. bike share systems offers peer-driven guidance.

 “Our organization is trying to work intentionally to ensure our outreach and our membership is as inclusive as possible.
 As we work to successfully reach all members of our community, equity considerations are top of mind.
 Seeing specific and actionable steps outlined from peer communities helps us to envision strategies we could use locally to increase access for all populations in our community.”

 -U.S. Bike Share Operator